browse

 Onground Availability

-During an activity of this type the aircraft will be considered available.
-This option can be used to indicate transient (away from home base) availability.
-The search algorithm will price the aircraft from the indicated airport, rather than home base.
-Note that sending activities of this type is not required.
+Activities mapped to this type indicate that the aircraft is available while on the ground.
+This can be used to show transient availability when the aircraft is away from home base.
+Avinode will price the aircraft from the indicated location rather than from home base.
+Sending this type is optional.

 Option Availability